 F1 Miami official parking lots

-how to get parking tickets
+How to get parking tickets

 Official Miami Grand Prix parking tickets are only available for purchase by people who’ve already purchased admission tickets for the F1.
 That applies to campus pass, grandstand and hospitality ticket holders.

 Once you find the email, click the link and it’ll take you to the Miami F1 website to continue the parking ticket purchase.
 Usually it says you only have around 5 days to complete the purchase of the tickets that have been reserved for you.
-If you didn’t purchase parking within the 5 days but want to do it at a later date, you can also do that on the Miami F1 website but again you must be an existing admission ticket holder.

-what are the official Miami Grand Prix parking options?
+What are the official Miami Grand Prix parking options?

 Campus pass holders seem to be preassigned an official Miami F1 parking lot at random, and again you can either take them or leave them.

-how much is official Miami Grand Prix parking?
+How much is official Miami Grand Prix parking?

 There seems to be huge variance in the cost of official parking lots that ticket holders are being offered.
 Prices range from $75 for a 3-day pass in lots 60 and 95 to $450 for a 3-day pass in lots 33 and 43.
-There are even reports of some ticket holders being offered free parking.
-This Reddit thread shows the variety in parking ticket prices.

-can you park overnight at the Miami F1?
+Can you park overnight at the Miami F1?

 You are not allowed to park overnight in any of the official parking lots for the Miami F1.
 Camping is prohibited.
 You must leave at the end of the day and return the next morning.